Four County Career Center: History

 Four County began in May 1966 when the career center district was formed.
-It first opened its doors in September 1969 to 900 juniors and seniors in a building that cost $5,000,000.
+It first opened its doors in September 1969 to 900 juniors and seniors in a building that cost US$5,000,000.
 Four County was also the first vocational school in Ohio to be built with local funding.
 With updated modifications, the original five acre building has graduated over 22,000 students since it opened.